 |52-3||WGVKDT3||MHZ World Wide|

-After December 29, 2015, ACES will no longer be providing “premium” television programming on our campus cable TV system, due to a large drop in the usage of our campus cable TV system and rising cost of acquiring content that have made our premium cable TV operations too expensive to operate.
+After December 29, 2015, ACES will no longer be providing “premium” television programming on our campus cable TV system, due to a large drop in the usage of our campus cable TV system and rising cost of acquiring content that has made our premium cable TV operations too expensive to operate.

 How can you get ESPN, etc.?